mlxger/Sports-Player-Trading-Card-Search-Platform/README.md

 See LICENSE.
 Review the licenses of Qwen, InsightFace, DINOv2, OpenCLIP/SLIP, YOLOv8, BGE-M3, Milvus, ChromaDB and project datasets before redistribution.

+##  ⚠️Copyright Notice

+This project only releases the algorithm code and annotation metadata (JSON tags).

+If you require the image dataset for academic research or personal use, please contact the project author via email to request it.

+The dataset is for personal academic research use only and is prohibited from commercial use, secondary distribution, or public dissemination of the original card images.

 ## Acknowledgements

 Ultralytics, InsightFace, Meta DINOv2, LAION OpenCLIP/SLIP, LightGBM, Milvus, ChromaDB, Ollama, Qwen and LLaMA Factory.